The Thousand Year Journey: Oregon to Patagonia

 The Last Dragons

-An intimate glimpse at North America’s Eastern Hellbender, an ancient salamander that lives as much in myth as in reality… and in many waters, myths are all that remain of these stream-dwelling
+An intimate glimpse at North America’s Eastern Hellbender, an ancient salamander that has been found in Southern Illinois but lives as much in myth as in reality… and in many waters, myths are all that remain of these stream-dwelling sentinels.

 The Accidental Environmentalist

 John Wathen was just an average guy until coming into contact with toxic chemicals, stumbling upon a video camera, and discovering his passion for protecting Alabama’s waters.

 (Films suitable for all ages — Recommended 11+)